top of page

 Bring your jazz hands!
 Tap dancers taking Theater (Broadway) tap can expect the type of show dancing seen in live stage musicals and in Hollywood films.
 This class will typically incorporate more arm movements, artistic body movements, and movements across the dance floor than rhythm tap dancing.
 Dancers can expect simpler and more predictable rhythms, more formations, and lots of personality!
 This is an intermediate leveled class.
 Dancers should have at least 2-3 years of tap dance experience before joining.

-Tap 3 w/ Steven Oelrich
+Tap II/III w/ Steven Oelrich

 These classes are great for dancers with at least 3-4 years of recent tap experience.
 Dancers should know how to swing steps, incorporate syncopation, as well as tap dance to varying tempos and time signatures.
 You will continue to learn steps that require additional stamina, precision, and incorporate rhythm and Broadway tap styles.
 We invite you to try the class out if you believe it will be a great fit with your skill level; If the class is too easy or difficult, we have other tap classes we can offer.
 Tap dance history is integrated in to each class through a short discussion or video.

-Tap 4 w/ Steven Oelrich
+Tap IV w/ Steven Oelrich

 Dancers should have extensive knowledge of tap dance and be able to quickly and effortlessly combine steps together to create beautiful and unique rhythms.
 Dancers can expect to come across steps that require additional stamina and precision in execution.
 Participants should understand different time signatures in order to produce interesting and unique rhythmic percussion.
 Please know, tap dance history is integrated in to each class through a short discussion or video.